 It’s finally time to enjoy our festive meals!

-In past years, maybe we all sat together and ate the same food around the same table, arguing about whether the matzah balls were too dense or too light.
-This year, we’re eating different meals at different tables in different places, but we’re still able to come together as a community.
+We may all be sitting together and eating the same food around the same table, arguing about whether the matzah balls are too dense or too light.
+Or we may be eating different meals at different tables in different places, but we’re always able to come together as a community!

 There’s more to do after the meal, so check back later to complete the seder.
-B’tayavon (and, pssst: Try not to chew too loudly into your microphone).
+B’tayavon (and try not to chew too loudly into your microphone).